saadtaame/match2d/README.md

 # match2d
-A little C++ program to locate occurences of binary square matrices (the patterns) in larger binary square matrices.
+A little C++ program to locate occurrences of binary square matrices (the patterns) in larger binary square matrices.
 The algorithm is an extension of Aho-Corasick to 2D.
 The program takes as input two numbers n and m where n is the dimension of the large matrix and m is the dimension of the pattern-matrix (m <= n).
 The program then reads n lines each containing a binary string of length n, then it reads m lines each containing a binary string of length m.
 The program outputs where the mxm matrix occurs as a sub-matrix of the nxn matrix.

 Sample input/output: